16 Bad Habits Intelligent Men Tend to Have in Common

 Envato Elements

-High standards are part and parcel of being bright, but they often take it too far.
-They’ll nitpick their own work to death and be equally harsh on other people.
-Their inner Simon Cowell is always ready with a cutting remark about performance — their own or anyone else’s.
+High standards are part of the package when you’re bright, but intelligent men often take it way too far.
+They’ll nitpick their own work to death and be just as harsh on the people around them.
+Their inner critic is always on duty, ready with a cutting remark about a performance that didn’t quite hit the 100% mark, which can make them quite draining to live or work with.

 7. They often struggle with practical, everyday tasks.